DreamedWave/Thursday-Morning-Graduatin/README.md

  - *[to be added]* **An *actual* Tutorial Level**
       - That teaches any new players how to play without 100 or so lines of text!
  - *[to be added]* **Unlockable Freeplay Songs**
-      - Aside from all the songs within every 'Week', there will be more songs available for you to find and unlock within Freeplay!
+      - Aside from all the songs within every Story Part, there will be more songs available for you to find and unlock within Freeplay!
  - **Adaptive Music**
       - Most to playable story mode songs change and react to how well you're doing!
-      - For example: some tracks' instrumentals become more suspenseful when your health reaches critical levels.
+      - For example: some tracks' instrumentals become more suspenseful the more your health lowers.
  - *[to be added]* **Custom scoring and ranking system**
       - To keep the fun and casual aspect, this mod implements it's own take on a scoring and ranking system, mainly inspired by the system implemented in current day FNF!
       - Accuracy is now only an internal value, with it being only used to calculate gameplay-related events.
 Instead, your song clear percentage is determined by your note ratings!